learlab/learlab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is located in [Peabody College](https://peabody.vanderbilt.edu/) on the 2nd floor of the [Vanderbilt Kennedy Center](https://vkc.vumc.org/vkc/).
+Our lab is located in [Peabody College](https://peabody.vanderbilt.edu/) on the 2nd floor of Hobbs Hall.

 We have affiliations with [The Department of Special Education](https://peabody.vanderbilt.edu/departments/sped/), [The Department of Psychology and Human Development](https://peabody.vanderbilt.edu/departments/psych/), and [The Data Science Institute](https://www.vanderbilt.edu/datascience/).